BuAshraf/Satar_Code_Projects/README.md

 ## 🛢️ Project_SQL_102
 ### 📚 Tamayoz School Database – Advanced SQL

-This project was completed as part of the **SQL 102** course on [Satr.codes](https://satr.codes), where I built on the original schema with advanced queries, functions, and data transformations.
+This project was completed as part of the **SQL 102** course on [satar.codes](https://satar.codes), where I built on the original schema with advanced queries, functions, and data transformations.

 ### 🔍 Key Highlights:
 - **Derived Tables:**
   - `top_students` (GPA > 90)
   - `failing_students` (GPA < 60)
 - **Filtering & Search:**
-  - Names starting with `A` (LIKE)
+  - Names satarting with `A` (LIKE)
   - Names of length 4 (CHAR_LENGTH)
 - **Aggregate Analytics:**
   - `AVG`, `MAX`, `MIN` on GPA